 Make Your Website Secure

 Making your website secure will give it a ranking boost.
-It may only be a small boost, but in today’s competitive digital environment, you’ll need every edge you can get.
+It may only be a slight boost, but in today’s competitive digital environment, you’ll need every edge you can get.
 Beyond its importance to technical SEO, potential customers also want to see “HTTPS” at the beginning of any website address they might be doing business on.
 The “S” in their meaning secure will give them confidence that a third party won’t intercept their personal or financial data.

 Add an XML Sitemap